Zhestokus/DEA.Tools/README.md

 **TaskHandled** - new Task will be created for each request.

-**SetCompressionLimit** is used to set minimum data size (default is 1024) so only messages size of which is more then compression limit will be compressed.

 **NOTE:** Unfortunately some message brokers have limitations of max message size (Redis Pub/Sub **32KiB**, Kafka **1MiB**, RabbitMQ **128MiB**) and if size of Request or Response may be larger then max size of message of message broker which we use, then we need to use Message Store.